-One thing i think most homeschool families have in common is that we’re always looking for great educational opportunities that fit our unique lifestyles.
-Our family is no different; I want my kids to have experiences that teach them both practical skills and bigger lessons.
+One thing I think most homeschool families have in common is that we’re always looking for great educational opportunities that fit our unique lifestyles.
+Our family is no different; I want my kids to have experiences that teach them both practical skills and life lessons.

 We’ve found a great resource in swim lessons at Goldfish Swim School.
 Here’s why I think homeschool families should look into what Goldfish has to offer:

 One reason we chose homeschooling for our family is because we wanted to focus on our boys’ individual needs.
 At Goldfish, there are never more than four kids in a class at one time.
 The teachers have plenty of time to work with each child individually, and at the end of each lesson I get an update on what my child is doing well, and what skills need work.
 They never get lost in the shuffle or miss the opportunity to participate.

 I have one child who moved from Glider 1 (the beginner level) to the Swim Force (the GSS swim team) in eight months.
 My other child moved from Glider 1 to Gilder 2 in the same amount of time.
 Each boy was allowed to move at his own pace.
 This was so important for us — my oldest son gets bored without a challenge, and my middle son was terrified of the water when we started.
 They’ve both come so far because Goldfish was able to meet them right where they were.

 One of the perks of homeschooling is being able to take advantage of the fact that we’re home when other kids are at school.
 Goldfish has morning, afternoon, evening, and weekend classes, so you can always find a class that meets your needs.
 Pro tip: 9 a.m. classes almost always have openings, and you can snag a great parking spot!

 Effort is Celebrated